mriot/coding-practice/code-cave-scanner/README.md

 Where `path_to_program.exe` is the path to the executable file you want to scan, and `300` is the minimum size in bytes that the code cave should have.

-## Todo

-- Add error handling for invalid file paths and invalid minimum size inputs
-- Implement multi-threading to speed up the scanning process
-- Add more color to the output to make it more visually appealing

 ## Resources

 For this project I decided to pair-program with ChatGPT.
 I wanted to try it for quite some time now and what can I say.
 I am just blown away!